“The Great Feminization,” Compact, October 2025

 “Benevolent Autocrat,” First Things, February 2021

-Portugal was fortunate to have a dictator like Salazar.
+Portugal could have done worse than a dictator like Salazar.

 “The Chicago Seven’s Guilt,” Wall Street Journal, January 2021